moccalotto/kaos/_campaign/society.md

 Arion is an alliance of free city states.
 All citizens of the Arion alliance are free;
 there are no slaves, bondsmen, indentured servants or similar.
-There are no castes or other legaly defined social strata.
-There are social classes, but these are fluid and are affected by wealth and fame more than hereditry or marriage.
+There are no castes or other legally defined social strata.
+There are social classes, but these are fluid and are affected by wealth and fame more than hereditary or marriage.

-All cities within the alliance must adhere to the Code of Arion, which generally states all intelligent life is free and must never be enslaved, endentured or bonded.
+All cities within the alliance must adhere to the Code of Arion, which generally states all intelligent life is free and must never be enslaved, indentured or bonded.
 It also has rules and guidelines for taxation, imprisonment, exhile and even capital punishment.
 But mostly the Code of Arion focuses on the Elects, their function and what they represent.